 I am hoping that ACE—my side hustle—could help solve this mentorship problem by making knowledge sharing accessible to all and be the true champion of every junior woman in finance.

-My team and I cordially invite you to join our ACE community by subscribing to our distribution list and following us on Instagram.
+UPDATED NOVEMBER 30, 2020: My team and I cordially invite you to join our ACE community by subscribing to our distribution list and following us on Instagram.
 You can also sign up to join our next event, “Crafting Your Brand, Discovering and Articulating Your Personal and Professional Self,” on December 3, 2020, 8–9 p.m.
 ET.
 The speaker is Keren Ehrenfeld, a managing director and head of healthcare and transportation debt capital markets at Morgan Stanley.

 Pictured at top: Angel An, BSBA ’16, on Wall Street.